 Katherine to Tennant Creek

 This morning, we pull into Mataranka Thermal Springs where you can have a swim in the thermal pools at a bush resort, where the mineral waters are a comfortable 34°C/93°F. Next up: the oldest pub in the Northern Territory, Daly Waters, licensed since 1893.
 Check out the knick-knacks and memorabilia that cover the walls of this Australian institution.
 Grab a bite to eat here and maybe meet a local character or two.
 We overnight in Tennant Creek, a “true blue” Aussie outback town, where you’ll get a feel for the size of Australia.
 In the middle of nowhere, this town is the only point of contact for the million acre cattle stations of the surrounding area.

 Tennant Creek to Alice Springs

 Chill out on the coach as we cut across flat plains and travel through a patch of no man’s land.
 Stretch your legs at Karlu Karlu (the Devils Marbles), a strange grouping of enormous boulders, and maybe even sight a UFO in Wycliffe Well.
-On the road, we stop by Ti Tree, an Aboriginal community, where there’s a chance to pick up authentic artefacts, paintings and didgeridoos at the cute Aboriginal art gallery.
 We pull into Alice Springs, smack in the middle of Australia and in the middle of nowhere.
 This original outback town is where your tour ends, so take the time to say goodbye to your new friends & Tour Manager.